ahtchow/CarND-Self-Driving-Car/README.md

   ![Figure 4](./Notes/README_Imgs/lidar_pc.png)

-  ***Figure 4: A visualization of a point cloud mapping provided from a LIDAR sensor.*** *Lidar is one of the many sensor Carla uses to gather information about the world around.*
+  ***Figure 4: A visualization of a point cloud mapping provided from a LIDAR sensor.*** *Lidar is one of the many sensors Carla uses to gather information about the world around.*

 ## 2. Perception